HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 [Lines 3-204](https://github.com/HiltonRoscoe/CDFPrototype/blob/7ed877d24eb73510a22e87ffd987038f58c4035f/CVR/xml/example_2.xml#L3-L204) contain the CVR elements.
 Each `CVR` element includes at least one `CVRSnapshot`.

-> Each `CVRSnapshot` represents a particular `Type`, such as the `original` captured from a scanner, or after it has been `interpreted` (i.e. business rules have been applied), or otherwise `modified`.
+> Each `CVRSnapshot` represents a particular `Type`, such as the `original` captured from a scanner, or after it has been `interpreted` (e.g. after business rules have been applied), or otherwise `modified`.

 `CVRSnapshot` element includes one or more `CVRContest`, which links to the voted contest whose object identifier is `_C1`, thereby identifying that contest within the report file.
 It then includes `CVRContestSelection`, which links to a contest option that was selected by the voter.
-Each `CVR` element also includes an optional sequence number (`SequenceNumber`); this isn’t required but could be helpful to auditors.

 ## Basic Example